Data Structures for Halfplane Proximity Queries and Incremental Voronoi Diagrams: Abstract

 \section{Abstract}

-We consider preprocessing a set $S$ of $n$ points in the plane that are in convex position into a data structure supporting queries of the following form: given a point $q$ and a directed line~$\ell$ in the plane, report the point of $S$ that is farthest from (or, alternatively, nearest to) the point~$q$ subject to being to the left of line~$\ell$.
+We consider preprocessing a set $S$ of $n$ points in convex position in the plane into a data structure supporting queries of the following form: given a point $q$ and a directed line~$\ell$ in the plane, report the point of $S$ that is farthest from (or, alternatively, nearest to) the point~$q$ among all points to the left of line~$\ell$.
 We present two data structures for this problem.
-The first data structure uses $O(n^{1+\eps})$ space and preprocessing time, and answers queries in $O(2^{1/\eps}\log n)$ time.
+The first data structure uses $O(n^{1+\eps})$ space and preprocessing time, and answers queries in $O(2^{1/\eps}\log n)$ time, for any $0 < \eps < 1$.
 The second data structure uses $O(n \log^3 n)$ space and polynomial preprocessing time, and answers queries in $O(\log n)$ time.
 These are the first solutions to the problem with $O(\log n)$ query time and $o(n^2)$ space.

-In the process of developing the second data structure, we develop a new representation of nearest-point and farthest-point Voronoi diagrams of points in convex position.
-This representation supports insertion of new points in counterclockwise order using only $O(\log n)$ amortized pointer changes, subject to supporting $O(\log n)$-time point-location queries, even though every such update may make $\Theta(n)$ combinatorial changes to the Voronoi diagram.
-This data structure is the first demonstration that deterministically and incrementally constructed Voronoi diagrams can be maintained in $o(n)$ pointer changes per operation while keeping $O(\log n)$-time point-location queries.
+The second data structure uses a new representation of nearest- and farthest-point Voronoi diagrams of points in convex position.
+This representation supports the insertion of new points in clockwise order using only $O(\log n)$ amortized pointer changes, in addition to $O(\log n)$-time point-location queries, even though every such update may make $\Theta(n)$ combinatorial changes to the Voronoi diagram.
+This data structure is the first demonstration that deterministically and incrementally constructed Voronoi diagrams can be maintained in $o(n)$ amortized pointer changes per operation while keeping $O(\log n)$-time point-location queries.